How are you storing and organizing Amazon MWS data in my target data destination?

 Do you sync all the account history?

 No, currently we do not sync all history.
 Largely, this is due to limits within the Amazon API on the number of times their service can be called.
-We sync a limited subset of data feeds for 12 months of historical data.
-For PRO or TEAM plan, customers will custom sync back as far back as Amazon allows.
+We sync a limited subset of data feeds for thirteen months of historical data.

-How frequently are you getting data from Amazon?
+How frequently are you getting data from Amazon MWS Reporting?

-Currently, we are pulling MWS reporting data once a day.
-This largely a function of when data is available and the limits Amazon has on how frequently calls to their API can occur.
+After activating MWS Advanced or Basic reporting, it can take up to 24-48 hrs for the first sync to occur.
+Afterward, we are pulling MWS reporting data once a day for a "settled" day.
+A settled day means a full 24 hour period according to Amazon system guidelines (see UTC note below).
+This is largely a function of when data is available and the limits Amazon has on how frequently calls to their API can occur.
 Given we are pulling a broad cross-section of reporting data, making those calls more frequently would cause Amazon to throttle our connection to your account.

-Note that the MWS API uses UTC while Amazon internally reconciles data in PST.
+NOTE: The MWS API uses UTC while Amazon internally reconciles data in PST.
 This can create temporary shifts in data availability.
 Normally this self-corrects itself within 24-48 hours.
-For example, there may be a shift due to timezones on Jan 3.
+For example, there may be a shift due to time zones on Jan 3.
 However, on Jan 4 or Jan 5, the data for Jan 3 would be "settled".
 This means any gaps due to timezone variations are reconciled.
+See https://docs.openbridge.com/en/articles/5053618-understanding-timezones-within-amazon-seller-central-and-amazon-advertising

 How frequently does Amazon update data within its MWS system?